katsuraku/CV/README.md

 Negotiated financing for renewable energy projects to be built around the world, travelled and lived in Japan a few times.
 Still learning Japanese and bits of a few other languages.

 Previously an energy and infrastructure lawyer, I used to negotiate financing for renewable energy projects to be built around the world.
-I now want to spend my time building stuff.
-I love working with a team of people who are fun to work with, and as passionate as me about building cool things using an agile design process.
+I now want to spend my time actually building stuff.
+I love being part of a team of people who are fun to work with, and as passionate as me about making cool things using an agile design process.
 I want to work somewhere I can do that.

 ## Skills